Q&A - emergent technology

 Why is there no industry representation on the panel?

-That could be seen as a conflict of interest when considering Emergent Technologies.
+That could be seen as a conflict of interest when considering emergent technologies.
 There is the ability to bring on ad hoc specialist panel members where the panel feels their combined experience doesn’t cover a particular area well enough.

 Facial Recognition Technology

-The scope of their work will include:
+The scope of this work included:

 • defining Facial Recognition Technology